Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 Is Society6 Worth it for Artists?

-Society6 is an established print-on-demand service and it’s a good way to earn extra money.
-If you are a digital artist or graphic designer this platform is ideal.
+Society6 is an established print-on-demand service and potentially, it’s a good way to earn extra money.
+If you are a digital artist or graphic designer this platform is viable.

 I’m tempted to suggest that disposable designs will do best.
 That sounds harsh, and I don’t mean to sound elitist in any way, but it is a fact that the best designers will have instant copycats to contend with, as soon as their creations start to sell.